-My inspiration for making my reed diffuser came after reading this article at the Natural Home and Garden website (click here to read Try This: Reed Diffuser) The idea in this article was to convert any glass jar or bottle in the house by making a cork stopper for the top and drilling a hole in it for the reeds.
-But the part I was most intrigued by was the natural solution to the reeds themselves.
-It said “Use thin peeled branches from a tree, woody cuttings from a bush, hollow or spongy stems from a weed, or dried stalks from a field of tall grasses.
+My inspiration came after reading about a homemade reed diffuser that said to “Use thin peeled branches from a tree, woody cuttings from a bush, hollow or spongy stems from a weed, or dried stalks from a field of tall grasses.
 Stalks are engineered by nature to draw liquids upward.”
 And here I was paying good money for reeds when I had grass plants right in my own backyard!

 So here’s my version of a homemade reed diffuser.
 I found a cute little reed diffuser bottle at the dollar store so I skipped the rather cumbersome step of trying to drill a hole in a cork stopper for a larger bottle.

 Make Your Own Reed Diffuser

 1. Decide what you will use for your bottle.
 Interesting small glass bottles and vases can often be found in dollars stores or goodwill stores.